 Leading Indicators tell you the future

-… and Lagging indicators tell you what just happened.
+… and lagging indicators tell you what just happened.

-Leading or Lagging KPIs?
+Leading or lagging KPIs?

 We should always look for leading Indicators when we want to see how we will be doing.
-Lagging indicators, such as last month’s sales numbers tell us what already happened (was sold last month).
+Lagging indicators, such as last month’s sales numbers, tell us what already happened (was sold last month).
 They say nothing about our coming months.
-When we are looking for predictability, and to plan our work we need to look elsewhere for guidance.
+When we are looking for predictability and to plan our work, we need to look elsewhere for guidance.

 Many companies analyse the sales pipeline to predict future results.
-But the sales pipeline is just a static snapshot, it tells us how many opportunities there are right now in every sales step.
+But the sales pipeline is just a static snapshot.
+It tells us how many opportunities there are right now in every sales step.
 In other words, what work we have invested to move each opportunity to where it is now.
 If we do not spend a minute of work on any of the opportunities at all for a month, our sales pipeline would look exactly the same a month later.
-The deals would just be delayed a month, except that we would probably lose some.
+The deals would just be delayed a month, except we would probably lose some.

-If you use Pipeline data, do look at the change in pipeline, rather than the absolute numbers.
-Examples of forward looking Pipeline KPIs you may want to consider are:
+If you use pipeline data, look at the change in pipeline rather than the absolute numbers.
+Examples of forward looking pipeline KPIs you may want to consider are listed below:

-- Time Opportunities are in same stage (per stage)
+- Time opportunities are in same stage (per stage)